Fine Art

 日本語: アオミズナギドリ

-The Blue Petrel, Halobaena caerulea, is a small seabird in the family Procellariidae.
-This small petrel is the only member of the genus Halobaena but is closely allied to the prions.[4]
+The blue petrel (Halobaena caerulea) is a small seabird in the shearwater and petrel family, Procellariidae.
+This small petrel is the only member of the genus Halobaena, but is closely allied to the prions.
+It is distributed across the Southern Ocean but breeds at a few island sites, all close to the Antarctic Convergence zone.

 Taxonomy

-The Blue Petrel is the only bird from the genus Halobaena, and a member of the Procellariiformes order.
-They share certain identifying features.
-First, they have nasal passages that attach to the upper bill called naricorns.
-Although the nostrils on the Albatross are on the sides of the bill.
-The bills of Procellariiformes are also unique in that they are split into between 7 and 9 horny plates.
-They produce a stomach oil made up of wax esters and triglycerides that is stored in the proventriculus.
-This is used against predators as well as an energy rich food source for chicks and for the adults during their long flights.[5]
-Finally, they also have a salt gland that is situated above the nasal passage and helps desalinate their bodies, due to the high amount of ocean water that they imbibe.
-It excretes a high saline solution from their nose.[6]
+The blue petrel is a member of the order Procellariiformes.
+It shares certain identifying features with the rest of the order.
+First, it has nasal passages that attach to the upper bill called naricorns.
+The bills of Procellariiformes are unique in that they are split into between 7 and 9 horny plates.
+It also produces a stomach oil made up of wax esters and triglycerides that is stored in the proventriculus.
+This is used against predators as well as an energy rich food source for chicks and for the adults during their long flights.[9]
+Finally, it also has a salt gland that is situated above the nasal passage and helps desalinate its body, due to the high amount of ocean water it drinks.
+It excretes a high saline solution from their nose.[10]

 Description